walterhiggins/ScriptCraft/README.md

 # Post Install

-Once installed, a new scriptcraft/plugins directory is automatically created in the same directory as the plugins folder.
-All files in the scriptcraft/plugins directory will be automatically loaded when CraftBukkit starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or by adding the player's username to the ops.txt file in your craftbukkit directory.
+Once installed, a new scriptcraft/plugins directory is automatically created.
+All files in the scriptcraft/plugins directory will be automatically loaded when the server starts.  *Only players who are ops can use this plugin.* You can grant a player `op` privileges by typing 'op <username>' at the server console prompt or by adding the player's username to the ops.txt file in your server directory.

-Launch CraftBukkit, then launch the Minecraft client and create a new server connection.
+Launch the server, then launch the Minecraft client and create a new server connection.
 The IP address will be `localhost` .
-Once you've connected to your bukkit server and have entered the game, look at a ground-level block and type ...
+Once you've connected to your server and have entered the game, look at a ground-level block and type ...

-    /js up().box('35:15', 4, 9, 1)
+    /js up().box( blocks.wool.black, 4, 9, 1 )

 ...
 This will create a black monolith structure 4 blocks wide by 9 blocks high by 1 block long.
 Take a look at the src/main/javascript/drone/drone.js file to see what ScriptCraft's drone can do.
-If you're interested in customizing minecraft beyond just creating new buildings, take a look at [./homes/homes.js][homes] and [./chat/color.js][chatcolor] for examples of how to create a javascript plugin for Minecraft.
+If you're interested in customizing minecraft beyond just creating new buildings, take a look at [./homes/homes.js][homes] for examples of how to create a javascript plugin for Minecraft.

 [ho]: blob/master/src/main/javascript/plugins/homes/homes.js
-[ch]: blob/master/src/main/javascript/plugins/chat/color.js
 [ar]: blob/master/src/main/javascript/plugins/arrows/arrows.js
 [si]: blob/master/src/main/javascript/modules/signs/menu.js